joshbegley/nyt-latest/previous.md

-**Long Island Rail Road Workers Go on Strike**\
+**Long Island Rail Road Strike Shuts Down Busiest U.S. Passenger Rail Service**\
-`A contract dispute between transit officials and unions has shut down America’s busiest passenger rail service for the first time in more than 30 years.`\
+`This is the first strike on the service in more than 30 years.
+It comes after three years of failed contract negotiations, two federal interventions and a volley of last-minute bargaining.`\
 https://www.nytimes.com/2026/05/16/nyregion/lirr-strike.html

 **It’s Been a Wild Week in British Politics.
 What Happens Next?**\